 (1) Alabama vs. (4) UAB, Saturday December 15th- 12:00 (ABC), Mobile, AL

 (2) UCF vs. (3) Washington, Friday December 14th- 8:00 (ESPN), San Antonio, TX

-Winners play Saturday December 23rd at 8:00 in Glendale, AZ (ESPN)
+Winners play Saturday December 22nd at 4:00 in Atlanta, GA (ESPN)

-Winners play Saturday December 23rd at 4:00 in Arlington, TX (ESPN)
+Winners play Saturday December 22nd at 8:00 in Glendale, AZ (ESPN)

 - 16 teams (10 conference championships and 6 at-larges chosen by the top 6 in the Playoff Rankings, which can be chosen exactly as it is now with a committee of 12/13.)

 - 4 regions (teams seeded 1-4 based on committee)

 - Bowl sites will become tourney sites.
 See further explanation below.

 - Selection Sunday will be held the day after conference championship day and the first game will be played two weeks after that or one week depending on how late regular season ends.